Pilot Grant RFA

 - to support research collaborations with community partners and organizations.

-Aspects include but are not limited to:
+Pilot funding proposal ideas include but are not limited to:

-- proof of principle studies for new methodologies;
+- proof of principle studies for new methodologies

-- feasibility studies for patient recruitment;
+- feasibility studies for participant recruitment

-- measurement validation studies;
+- measurement validation studies

-- pilot intervention studies to inform sample size and power estimation;
+- pilot intervention studies to inform sample size and power estimation

-- establishment of collaborative community partnerships;
+- establishment of collaborative community partnerships

-- improvements in biomedical informatics architecture and/or delivery of services,
+- improvements in biomedical informatics architecture and/or delivery of services

-Note: Pilot funds cannot be used for clinical trials.
+Please note: Pilot funds cannot be used for clinical trials.

-- Innovations in chronic pain management (including pharmacologic and non-pharmacologic approaches especially to reduce opioid use. (see NIH HEAL initiative)
+- Innovations in chronic pain management, including pharmacologic and non-pharmacologic approaches especially to reduce opioid use. (see NIH HEAL initiative)